dm9965/estore-project/docs/DesignDoc.md

 ### Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

-> _Provide a summary of the application's user interface.
-Describe, from
-> the user's perspective, the flow of the pages in the web application._
+The user is greeted by the homepage to the website where they can browse or login to retrieve previously stored data.
+There is a navigation bar, a set of highlighted products and deals as well as a set of highlighted brands.
+The user can then click on any button and be greeted by the appropriate page.
+When the user clicks on the navigation bar it will give descriptions of products for the user to choose from and narrow down their options.
+When the user clicks on a product it will show the name and price as well as all of the other respected details of the product.
+When the user decides to purchase the product it is placed in the shopping cart where the user can view all of their items.

 ### View Tier